-Overall, savings of £8.1m were delivered during 2014/15 in order to balance the costs of delivering services and the available resources.
-The regular Budget Monitoring reports to the Executive tracked the delivery of these savings against the Financial Plan proposals.
-Analysis of the savings is as follows:
+Overall, savings of £7.8m were delivered during 2015/16 in order to balance the costs of delivering services and the available resources.
+The regular Budget Monitoring reports to the Executive Committee of the Council tracked the delivery of these savings against the Financial Plan proposals.
+Analysis of delivery of the savings is as follows:

-% of Savings Achieved as Planned
+% of Savings Achieved Permanently

-This shows that £6.5m (80%) of the savings were delivered in full as approved within the Financial Plan.
-There is also a demonstrable sustained improvement overall in the delivery of agreed savings by the Council over the past 3 years.
-This is testimony to the regular monthly analysis, reporting and challenge undertaken during the year.
-It is acknowledged that there will be a requirement for ongoing effort to further improve this delivery performance in 2015/16 and beyond.
+Overall, savings of £7.825m were delivered during 2015/16.
+Of these, £6.620m (85%) were delivered permanently (£5.924m (76%) as intended within the Financial Plan and £0.696m (9%) by alternative means).
+There is also a demonstrable sustained improvement overall in the delivery of agreed savings by the Council over the past 4 years.
+This is supported by the regular monthly analysis, reporting and challenge undertaken during the year.
+It is acknowledged that there will be a requirement for ongoing effort to further improve this delivery performance in 2016/17 and beyond.